sanua356/KEALint/README.md

 `--ctrl-agent-filepath` - Optional.
 Specifies the path to the KEA Control Agent configuration file.
 If specified together the `dir-path` parameter, the current parameter overrides the path to the Control Agent configuration file.

-`--output_filepath` - Optional.
+`--output-filepath` - Optional.
 Specifies the path to the file to which the verification result will be uploaded.
 If the file does not exist, it will be created.

 `--skip-not-exists` - Optional.
 If specified, the check will run even if not all configuration files exist.
 By default, the utility waits for all configuration files to run (v4, DDNS, and Control Agent).